Struct storing and returning shared vs. mutable references

 | ^^^^^^^^^ method was supposed to return data with lifetime `'a` but it is returning data with lifetime `'1`

-implementation of shared references?
+Copyimplementation of shared references?
 So copying a &'a Data gives a &'a Data.
-Simple enough.self.data
+Simple enough. - I think to understand that Case 2 error, I first need to understand what

 data: &'a Data,